 Tinnitus is a common hearing disorder that affects up to 80% of the population at one time in their life, whilst approximately 5-20% of the younger (than 50 years of age) population are experiencing it in a prolonged manner.
 It is more common in senior population.
 Although, in general, only about 2,5% of the affected people are experiencing severe, continuous tinnitus symptoms (Møller, Textbook of tinnitus, 2010)

 It is known that the cause of tinnitus and similar disorders may have many causes, such as being exposed to excessive sounds, otitis, otosclerosis, MS, atherosclerosis, tumors, aneurysms and so on.
 Less known, is the notion that temporomandibular joint, and neck disorders also may cause tinnitus.
 This article will be addressing the lesser known causes of tinnitus, relating to jaw and neck disorders, how to identify them, and how to treat them.
+The principles in this article are also applicable when treating vestibular and other otic disorders who have MSK (musculoskeletal) components.

 - 1 Function and anatomy of the ear